San Antonio FC: Copa Tejas

-San Antonio FC shares in-state rivalries with two current USL Championship sides in Texas – El Paso Locomotive FC, Rio Grande Valley FC and formerly Austin Bold FC.
+San Antonio FC shares an in-state rivalry with USL Championship side – El Paso Locomotive FC, and formerly with Rio Grande Valley FC and Austin Bold FC.
 Begun in the 2019 USL Championship season, all three teams participate in the Copa Tejas – a head-to-head competition during the USL regular season schedule.
 The team with the most points at the end of the season wins the trophy.
 San Antonio won its first Copa Tejas in 2022, going 3-1-0 against their opponents while also capturing the Copa Tejas Shield.

 South Texas Derby

-Since 2016, the annual rivalry with Rio Grande Valley FC, who served as a hybrid affiliate of the Houston Dynamo of Major League Soccer from 2016 until 2020, is one of the most hotly contested matches in lower division US soccer.
-The two teams are located about 237 miles apart from each other in South Texas.
-Due to this proximity, the matches tend to draw well and often feature aggressive play for bragging rights.
+Since 2016, the annual rivalry with Rio Grande Valley FC, who served as a hybrid affiliate of the Houston Dynamo of Major League Soccer from 2016 until 2020, was one of the most hotly contested matches in lower division US soccer.
+The two teams were located about 237 miles apart from each other in South Texas.
+Due to this proximity, the matches tended to draw well and often featured aggressive play for bragging rights.
+The derby ended on December 18, 2023, when RGV FC officially ceased soccer and business operations.